-1. You Can’t Pay Filing Fees With Your Refund
+5. You Can Pay Filing Fees With Your Refund

 FreeTaxUSA’s customer service features are lacking.
 For starters, the platform doesn’t include phone support, a significant oversight.
 It does offer priority support, which provides near-real-time answers to emailed and form-submitted questions, at no charge for Deluxe filers.
 It also offers live chat during extended tax season business hours.
 However, this is still a bad deal for Free Edition filers at any time, and Deluxe filers who prepare their taxes after hours or on weekends (when the live chat feature isn’t operational).

 By contrast, TurboTax has responsive phone support during tax season (early January through mid-April).
 Most other online tax prep programs have a customer support phone number and extended-hours live chat.